gtrght/jtuples/README.md

 # JTuples Java library

 The main idea of this project is to provide a collection of immutable tuple objects that can be used with no extra tuning.
 However there are some way to make your own implementations and re-use the functionallity of util classes.
 Tuple is a serializable object.
 Since Tuple[N] extends Tuple[N-1] the method that return Tuple[N-1] can be changed to return Tuple[N] with no need to change client code.

 The library contains a set of interfaces which are named pretty straight-forward.
 Instead of Unit, Pair, Triplet...
 Sixtet... there are Tuple1, Tuple2, Tuple3 and so on up to Tuple 16.
-The main idea is to keep tuples as an interfaces to allow end-user to define their own implementations different from com.othelle.jtuples.Product
+The idea is to keep tuples as an interfaces to allow end-user to define their own implementations different from com.othelle.jtuples.Product

 ## Maven repository (Ivy dependency)